n-eq/letudiant-cli-offer-scrapper/README.md

 I had the idea of writing this utility script when I was fed up with checking every time if there were any new internship offers available that suit my needs.

-This Python script fetches available internship offers based on the user's criteria from the letudiant.fr, a famous French magazine dedicated to students.
+This Python script fetches available internship offers based on the user's criteria from [letudiant](http://letudiant.fr), a famous French magazine dedicated to students.
 It then displays the results on the terminal:

 ![alt tag](https://raw.githubusercontent.com/Marrakchino/letudiant-cli-offer-scrapper/master/res/Capture%20du%202017-04-15%2017%3A29%3A24.png)